mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 2 - The daemon gets Compute Services layer (instead of Container D in the OCI layer) to start and manage the containers

-Those differences are there because when MS was shipping Server 2016, at the same time Docker was refactoring into Container D and Run C
+Those differences are there because when Microsoft was shipping Server 2016, at the same time Docker was refactoring into Container D and Run C
 **OCI** = Open Containers Initiative, It contains 2 specifications:
 - The Runtime Specification (runtime-spec)
 - and the Image Specification (image-spec).